When is RuPaul's Drag Race UK season 2 released? Queens, guest judges and latest news

 RuPaul’s Drag Race UK season 2 release date and start time

-The second episode of Drag Race UK season will be available to stream on BBC iPlayer from 7pm on Thursday 21st January.
+The fourth episode of Drag Race UK season will be available to stream on BBC iPlayer from 7pm on Thursday 4th February.

-RuPaul shared a glimpse at the new episode on the official Twitter page.
+Chances of a ball popping out during drag queen limbo: High. #DragRaceUK pic.twitter.com/1UyWBg9wLR— RuPaul's Drag Race UK (@dragraceukbbc) January 31, 2021

-In the clip, Mama Ru can be seen saying: “Welcome to Rupaul’s Rat Race.
-It’s a dog eat dog world, and you’re going to need more than nine lives to survive.
-So get ready to chew up that scenery – officially!”
+Episode four will feature Lorraine Kelly as the show’s guest judge.
+The queens’ presenting skills will be put to the challenge as they host their own daytime magazine show, Morning Glory.

 Filming on the series began back in March, however production was quickly interrupted by COVID-19.